SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Documentation
 -------------

-The tool has been featured in a number of blog entries as it has evolved...
+In addition to the [Wiki](https://github.com/afawcett/declarative-lookup-rollup-summaries/wiki) the tool has been featured in a number of blog entries as it has evolved...

 **NOTE:** The links are in chronological order, if your new to the tool, read from the bottom upwards